 While being an endorsed Training Officer is not a specific pre-requisite of becoming an endorsed Assessor in that award, the Sydney Northern Beaches Branch prefers that Assessors are first endorsed as Training Officers and have been actively training members in that award for at least 1 season.

-Members who complete the Assessor Certificate with SLS will automatically be accepted as Probationary Assessors at the next BOE meeting.
 Members who have attained the above units of competency externally must apply to the BoE to become Probationary Assessors.
-This application can be via email or letter but must be in writing from their Club to the Director of Education.
+This application can be via email or letter but must be in writing from their Club to the Director of Education and include their statement of attainment for the above units.
 All Probationary Assessors will be minuted at the BoE meeting.
 The Director will assign Probationary Assessors with Mentors who will oversee their probationary period.

 Members who wish to become a Facilitator for our Branch must hold the TAE40116 Certificate IV in Training and Assessment.
 Please speak to your Club’s Chief Training Officer and/or the Branch Director of Education for further information.

 Training Officers must apply to re-endorse every 2 years.
 Assessors and Facilitators must apply for re-endorsement on an annual basis.